leonardo-gmuller/digital-bank-api/README.md

 Check if you have Postgres running on your machine and check the environment variables to connect to the database you want to run the tests on.

+- For test account `go test -v src/tests/model_account_test.go`
-For test routes of accounts `go test -v src/tests/accounts_test.go`
+- For test routes of accounts `go test -v src/tests/accounts_test.go`
+- For test routes of transfers `go test -v src/tests/transfers_test.go`
+- For test route of login `go test -v src/tests/login_test.go`